 The Communication is submitted by the Berlin-based European Center for Constitutional and Human Rights (ECCHR), Mwatana for Human Rights from Yemen, the International Secretariat of Amnesty International, the Campaign Against Arms Trade (CAAT) based in the United Kingdom, Centre d’Estudis per la Pau J.M.
 Delàs (Centre Delàs) from Spain and

-ECCHR drafted the Communication and its legal reasoning based on the information gathered by itself and its partner organizations.
+ECCHR drafted the Communication with support of and based on information gathered by Mwatana and the other partner organizations.

-Mwatana for Human Rightsis an independent Yemeni organization involved in defending human rights through field research, reports and other forms of documentation of violations by all sides to the current conflict in Yemen.
-It gives legal support and assistance to the victims of human rights violations, and advocates at local and international level for better compliance with international law, as well as accountability and redress for past wrongs.
+Mwatana for Human Rights is an independent Yemeni organization involved in defending human rights through field research, writing reports and gathering other forms of documentation of violations by all sides to the current conflict in Yemen.
+It gives victims of human rights violations legal support and assistance, and advocates for better compliance with international law at local and international levels, as well as justice, accountability and redress for crimes committed in Yemen.

-Most of the incident sites described in the Communication were visited by Mwatana’s field researchers.
-They interviewed witnesses and victims, and took photos of the destruction caused and arms used.
+Most of the incident sites described in the Communication were visited and documented by Mwatana’s field researchers.
+They interviewed witnesses and victims, took photos of the destruction caused and arms used.
 Mwatana’s documentation of the incidents in Yemen is key to this Communication.